 I’m a former recruiter.
 That answer would have made me wonder if the candidate was leaving something out.

 I would have received their tactfulness positively.
 I also would have asked each of their references why they were leaving.

 Thus, if you use a “tactful” answer, align your references with your explanation.

 BTW, always talk with HR and your boss about how they will handle your reference calls.

 If the Potential Employer Presses You for Details

-“My boss and I worked together successfully for several years, but a few things shifted recently.
-That, coupled with my desire for the types of challenges and career path your job offers, brought me here today.”
+“My boss and I worked together successfully for several years.
+A few things shifted recently.
+That, along with my desire for the types of challenges and career path your job offers, brought me here today.”

 If the interviewer continues to probe, add, “I hope you’ll let me omit the finer details.”
-(Thanks to community manager, Elad Yakobowicz, for that language.)
+(Thanks to community manager Elad Yakobowicz for that language.)

 Tell a Truthful, Data-Based Story & Add a Pitch